bakame-php/stackwatch/docs/1.0/command.md

 +------------------------+---------------+------------+------------+--------------+------------+-----------+------------+------------+----------+-----------+
 ```

-- the first table shows the average metrics for the `Foobar::test` method.
+- the leader list shows the average metrics for the `Foobar::test` method.
-- the second table shows the fully detailed report on the function `test`.
+- the table shows the fully detailed report on the function `test`.

 ## The Profile attribute